 Wohow!
 Awesomeness!!!
 I’ve been longing for this!
 It begs a few questions though: What are the other 22 unusual locations?
 How did the sheep brain REALLY taste???
 Did you finish it?
 Pomegranate beer sounds pretty interesting, I must say… And, how did you ned up finding all these super intresting locations?
 Was it an organized trip, or did you organize it yourselves?
 Regardless, very very cool…

-The other 22 will hopefully be covered in future posts here. :) The brain tasted weird, maybe some strange mix between mushroom and truffels? :) But the plates were actually quite empty afterwards if I recall correctly.
+The other 22 will hopefully be covered in future posts here. :) The brain tasted weird with a texture similar to mushroom, but the plates were quite empty afterwards if I recall correctly.
 It was a trip with a native guide, since I think it would be very complicated to travel around this much on your own as a non-Farsi speaking foreigner.

 Great storytelling, perhaps you should write for lonely planet instead ;)